tanmay-a-sharma/Detecting-COVID-19-with-Chest-X-Rays/README.md

 ## Project Structure
 **This project is divided into the following tasks:**

-- Introduction,
+- Introduction
-- Importing Libraries,
+- Importing Libraries
-- Creating Custom Dataset,
+- Creating Custom Dataset
-- Image Transformations,
+- Image Transformations
-- Prepare DataLoader,
+- Prepare DataLoader
-- Data Visualization,
+- Data Visualization
-- Creating the Model,
+- Creating the Model
-- Training the Model,
+- Training the Model
-- Final Results.
+- Final Results